postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/interceptor.md

 The communication between Interceptor and Postman is encrypted.
 You can change the default encryption key for additional security by opening the Postman app and heading to **View** > **Developer** > **Show DevTools (Current View)** > **Console**, then entering `pm.interceptorBridge.setKey("<your key here>")`.

 For the Interceptor extension, first enable **Developer mode** in [Chrome extensions](chrome://extensions/).
 You can then right click on the Interceptor icon in your browser, select **Inspect Popup** > **Console**.
 Enter the command `pm.interceptorBridge.setKey("<your key here>")` again here.
 All communication through this channel will now be encrypted using your own key.

+## Updating Interceptor

+To update Interceptor extension follow these steps:
+1. To open up your extensions page, click the menu icon at the top right of Chrome.
+2. Click on **More Tools** then click on **Extensions.**
+3. Flip the developer's mode on top-right corner.
+4. Click **Update** under developer's mode to update the extension.

 ## Using the Interceptor with Postman's Chrome app